MMG-0/MMG-0/README.md

 - 👋 Hi, I’m @MMG-0
 - 👀 I’m interested in Computer Science.
-- 🌱 I’m currently learning/relearning C++
+- 🌱 I’m currently learning/relearning many things
 - 💞️ I’m looking to collaborate on, ... have not decided yet.
 - 📫 How to reach me ...